Are wheels covered under warranty?

 Jump to insightWheel warranty coverage

-If you have an existing auto warranty, you may assume that wheels are covered because they’re one of the most important parts of your car.
-Unfortunately, wheels are rarely covered by traditional warranties unless there is some kind of defect with the wheel.
+Despite being one of the most important parts of your car, wheels are rarely covered by traditional warranties unless there is some kind of defect with the wheel.
 (In fact, if you want your wheels to be covered by a warranty, you’ll probably have to pay for a separate special policy.)

 » LEARN: What does a car warranty cover?